Profile Operation

 Post Operation Details

-Step 1: Click on any of the successful Scan Operations from the list and hit the Results button.
+Step 1: Click on any of the successful Profile Operations from the list and hit the Results button.

-Step 2: The Profile Results modal demonstrates the list of all the containers profiled.
-This opens the following two analysis options for you:
+The Profile Results modal also provides two analysis options for you:

 - Details for a Specific Container (Container's Profile)